ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 * **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
 [Learn More.](https://wordpress.tv/2011/01/29/michael-mitcho-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
 * **Related posts in feeds**: Display related posts in RSS feeds with custom display options.

-The **Yet Another Related Posts Plugin** is the most popular [WordPress Related Posts plugin](https://wordpress.org/plugins/yet-another-related-posts-plugin/), encouraging Discovery and Engagement since 2008.
+The **Yet Another Related Posts Plugin** is the most popular and widely used [Related Posts plugin for WordPress](https://wordpress.org/plugins/yet-another-related-posts-plugin/), encouraging Discovery and Engagement since 2008.

-This plugin requires PHP 5, MySQL 4.1, and WordPress 3.3 or greater.
+This plugin requires PHP 5.3, MySQL 4.1, and WordPress 3.7 or greater.
 See [the FAQ](https://wordpress.org/plugins/yet-another-related-posts-plugin/faq/) for answers to common questions.

 == Installation ==